NathanMaton/nathanmaton.github.io/_posts/2020-11-18-resync_podcast.md

 ## Context

 I'm very curious and love asking questions.
 As I thought about how to use those strengths I realized podcasting could be a great fit.
-I bootstrapped two podcasts.
-The second one ReSync, highlights how one's personal growth could lead to large societal impact.
+My show ReSync highlights how one's personal growth could lead to large societal impact.
 Guests all had a period where they summoned the courage to face inner challenges and leveraged that to shift or amplify their careers.

 ## Project